 Students are not permitted to leave school grounds unless they have no scheduled classes, meetings or assemblies after the sixth period.
-A student who is free during sixth period may leave the school.
 Students may not leave school grounds and return.
 Students involved in after-school activities should not leave the property, because the policy does not permit their return.